 For some people, caffeine, an ingredient of some headache preparations, enhances the effect of analgesics.
 However, overuse of analgesics or caffeine (in headache preparations or caffeinated beverages) can lead to daily headaches.
-Such headaches, called medication overuse headaches Medication Overuse Headache A medication overuse (rebound) headache occurs when people who take too many headache drugs have a headache for more than 15 days a month for more than 3 months.
+Such headaches, called medication overuse headaches Medication Overuse Headache A medication overuse (rebound) headache occurs when people who take too many headache medications have a headache for more than 15 days a month for more than 3 months.
 Medication overuse headache... read more , can be present when a person awakens in the morning.
-Headaches can also worsen or occur when the drugs being used to treat the headache are suddenly stopped.
-Thus, people need to work closely with their doctor to change the drugs and to use behavioral and psychologic interventions when possible.
+Headaches can also worsen or occur when the medications being used to treat the headache are suddenly stopped.
+Thus, people need to work closely with their doctor to change the medications and to use behavioral and psychologic interventions when possible.

 Drugs Mentioned In This Article